-Directors are elected to the Board of Girl Guides NSW, ACT & NT, and contribute to the strategic direction, legal and financial accountabilities and oversight of our organisation.
+Elected directors of the Board of Girl Guides Association (NSW) trading as Girl Guides NSW, ACT & NT, contribute to the strategic direction, legal and financial accountabilities, and oversight of our organisation.
 Director positions are pro bono.

 A candidate for the position of an Elected Director of the Board must: